frivas02/Cool-Code-Refractor/README.md

 What I am focusing on is making this pre-built code a little cleaner.
 The steps I took to do that are the following:

--Fixed bug issues
+*Fixed bug issues
--Added a little more structure using HTML semantics -Tweaked the style a bit more to create a more appealing user experience
+*Added a little more structure using HTML semantics *Tweaked the style a bit more to create a more appealing user experience

 ---